 - Swelling of the face and eyelids.

-- In advanced cases, the pores of the skin may become prominent and the nose may become enlarged and unshapely (rhinophyma).
+- In advanced cases, the pores of the skin may become prominent and the nose may become enlarged and unshapely (rhinophyma) due to skin thickening.

 - Hot drinks and spicy foods.